purcell/package-lint/README.md

 which are intended to be packages.

-Currently these checks are only activated if a `Package-Requires` or `Package-Version` header is present in the file, and checks center on the validity of the data in that header.
+Currently these checks are only activated if a `Package-Requires` or `Package-Version` header is present in the file, or if non-nil `force` is passed to `package-lint-buffer`, and checks center on the validity of the data in that header.

 See [flycheck-package](https://github.com/purcell/flycheck-package),
 which uses this code to conveniently display packaging errors while